ToniWonKanobi/theoveranalyzed.net/posts/2015/7/12/why-the-web-is-so-slow.md

 # iMore

 Because Gruber picked on iMore, I'll do the same.
-As seen above -- on the [biggest phone-sized display Apple offers][wikipedia 5], mind you -- I can barely make out two articles' titles.
+As seen above---on the [biggest phone-sized display Apple offers][wikipedia 5], mind you---I can barely make out two articles' titles.
 The rest of the iMore page is obscured with ads.
 Horrible, ugly, stupid ads.
 And do you know what powers those ads?
 [JavaScript][wikipedia 6].
 Tons of nasty JavaScript extensions to enable the ads' targeting and tracking algorithms.

 <figure>
 	<a class="nohover" href="http://d.pr/i/1anSZ+">